volkiam/Vagrant-Docker-cAdvisor-Prometheus-Grafana/README.md

 Grafana - receives data from Prometheus and visualizes it on the dashboard.
 Prometheus - receives data from cAdvisor. cAdvisor - collects container metrics.
-Redis - does nothing, just is.
+Redis - standard Redis server. cAdvisor will collect container metrics from this container automatically, i.e. without any additional configuration.

 Instruction to use (I used Ubuntu 20.04):